-ReSharper 2017.3 fully supports all C# versions up to C# 6.0 and partially C# 7.0.
+ReSharper 2018.3 fully supports all C# versions up to C# 7.3.
 By default, ReSharper automatically detects C# version based on the associated compiler.
-However, you can specify the target C# version explicitly by selecting the project in the Solution Explorer and using the C# Language Level property in the Visual Studio's Properties window (choose in the menu).
+However, you can specify the target C# version explicitly — right-click on the project in the Solution Explorer, choose Edit project item properties from the context menu and use the C# Language Level selector..

-ReSharper 2017.3 fully supports all VB.NET versions up to VB 14 and partially VB 15.
+ReSharper 2018.3 fully supports all VB.NET versions up to VB 14 and partially VB 15.
 By default, ReSharper automatically detects VB.NET version based on the associated compiler.
-However, you can specify the target VB.NET version explicitly by selecting the project in the Solution Explorer and using the VB.NET Language Level property in the Visual Studio's Properties window (choose in the menu).
+However, you can specify the target VB.NET version explicitly — right-click on the project in the Solution Explorer, choose Edit project item properties from the context menu and use the VB.NET Language Level selector..

 <TypeScriptToolsVersion> property in the Visual Studio project file.
 But you can specify the target TypeScript version explicitly using the TypeScript language level selector on the page of ReSharper options.